 - So, you should gather this information beforehand either ask the Developers, QAs working with that application.

-- Another way is using any kind of developer tool like HTTPWatch, Fiddler, IE Developer Toolbar, etc. as these tools will clearly tell you what your application is using all cookies and which request requires which cookie.
+- Another way is using any kind of developer tool like HTTPWatch, Fiddler, IE Developer Toolbar, etc. as these tools will clearly tell you that what all the cookies your application is using and which request requires which cookie.

 - Using the reverse methodology (this may sound a little weird, but helpful), use View Results in Tree listener in your test plan, then without adding Cookie Manager (as at this point you don't know whether you require it or not) run your script.

 - We both know that it will fail, but let it get fail.
 Then from the Sampler Result tab of the Tree Listener, you will get the knowledge of whether Your application is using any cookies or not?
 If yes, then what are the name of cookies being used?.
 Once you get the cookies name from there, you can add the same to your cookie manager.

 - Lastly, the Thumb rule is.
 If your application is having any kind of session, Authentication, then you will definitely need HTTP Cookie Manager in your JMeter script.